Gwi7d31/DockerDoppler/README.md

 # DockerDoppler
-An idea to create a browser version of GRLevel3 using OpenLayers and Herbie for data collection
+An idea to create a browser version of GRLevel3 using OpenLayers

 ## v0.0 Ideas